 Employee pay and benefits

 Make sure your policy also states how your company will handle employee compensation if the office is closed, employees cannot safely get to the workplace due to inclement weather, or remote employees are unable to perform their regular duties due to some other mitigating circumstance.
 You’ll need to decide if the time is paid or unpaid for non-exempt workers.
 If it’s unpaid, can employees use paid time off (PTO) or sick days?
 Can employees make up unpaid time later?
 Exempt employees must be paid their salary if they performed any work during the workweek, according to the Fair Labor Standards Act (FLSA).
 So, if your company closes the office for the day because of a monster snowstorm, exempt employees must be paid.

 Finally, your inclement weather policy needs to establish communication procedures before, during, and after an inclement weather event.
 When and how will you notify employees of closings due to weather?
-Will they receive a call or text from your organization, or do they need to call an emergency hotline to check?
+Will they receive a call or text from your organization?
 Ideally, employees also should have guidelines for how they should report they are voluntarily staying at home and how they should report their time (if applicable).
 Laying out these protocols in advance ensures everyone knows what to do, what to expect, and how to communicate when the storm is at your doorstep.

 Common Inclement Weather Scenarios

 It’s not just snow and ice that can threaten employee safety and disrupt businesses.
 For some regions, inclement weather takes other forms: Dangerously high winds, erratic wildfires, extreme heat, and cold temperatures.
 Inclement weather is a year-round concern.
 Regardless of where a company does business, it should have an inclement weather policy in place to address the types of weather-related hazards its people may experience.

 As you assess the specific types of inclement weather your business and employees may face, consider the following: